hwaipy/InteractionFreePy/docs/source/quickstart.md

 See [Hosting a broker](host_a_broker) for more details.
 `'DragonCipher_Alice'` is the name of the service, which can be any string that you want.
 `DragonCipher()` provided the instance of the service.
-Finally, `IFLoop.join()` prevents the main thread from exiting, keeping the server running.
+Finally, `IFLoop.join()` prevents the main thread from exiting, keeping the service running.

 3. Run a client